franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-2.md

 </plugin>
 ```

 ### 2.2.
-Create an basic @RestController, it is gonna be useful later
+Create a basic @RestController, it is going to be useful later

 _controller/UserController.java_